2. Create Asset

 Authentication

-By specifying the header "Authorization", you could for example enable basic HTTP-auth or bearer-token authentication.
-Optionally a single header can be marked as authentication header and can have its value supplied by a vault-secret in our vault connected to your CaaS, "Header with Vault Secret".
+By using the Authentication dropdown, you could for example enable basic HTTP-auth or bearer-token authentication in the header towards the data source by selecting Header with Value in the dropdown.
+Alternatively, with the selection Header with Vault Secret, this header can have its value supplied by a vault-secret in our vault connected to your CaaS.

-Custom Datasource If the UI does not support your desired data address type, you can provide a custom data address config JSON.
+Type: Custom Datasource If the UI does not support your desired data address type, you can provide a custom data address config JSON.

 Example: